St. Stanislaus Kostka Church (Chicago)

 Saint Stanislaus Kostka Catholic Church (Polish: Kościół Świętego Stanisława Kostki) is a historic Polish church of the Roman Catholic Archdiocese of Chicago that is located at 1351 West Evergreen Avenue in the Pulaski Park neighborhood of Chicago, Illinois, United States.
 It is designated as the Sanctuary of Divine Mercy of the Archdiocese.

-The Church is the "mother church" of all Polish churches in the Archdiocese of Chicago and is open 24 hours, 7 days per week, and hosts Exposition of the Blessed Sacrament at all times except during the celebration of Holy Mass.
+The Church is the "mother church" of all Polish churches in the Archdiocese of Chicago.
+Since 1999 the church has been open 24 hours, 7 days per week for Adoration, and it hosts the Exposition of the Blessed Sacrament at all times except during the celebration of Holy Mass.

 It is a prime example of the Polish Cathedral style of churches in both its opulence and grand scale.
 With the Basilica of St. Hyacinth, St. Mary of the Angels Church, St. John Cantius, and St. Hedwig Church it is one of many monumental Polish churches visible from the Kennedy Expressway that runs through Chicago.

 History

 Saint Stanislaus Kostka Catholic Church was founded in 1867 as the first Polish parish in Chicago.
 Because the Resurrectionist Order has administered the parish since 1869 and later founded many other Polish parishes in the City, Saint Stanislaus Kostka is often denominated the "mother church" of Chicago's Polish community.
 Antoni Smagorzewski-Schermann, the first permanent Polish resident of Chicago, was one of the prominent founders of the Church and was named its first president.
 Smagorzewski-Schermann also donated some of his land for the site of the Church.

 The original church edifice survived the Great Chicago Fire but was demolished to construct the present church.
 The famous Irish Roman Catholic ecclesiastical architect Patrick Charles Keely of Brooklyn, New York, New York, built the present church that is located on the southeast corner of Noble and Evergreen Streets from 1871 to 1881.
 At the end of the 19th century, it was one of the largest parishes not only in the City but in the whole nation, with more than 35,000 parishioners in 1908.